The Scope of Automation In The Shipping Industry

 Port gate automation

-These vessels aren’t just a pie in the sky either; the first prototypes are already being worked on.
+These vessels aren’t just a pie in the sky either; the prototypes are already being worked on.
 Wireless monitoring and other cloud-based technologies will constantly transmit ship diagnostic data to the terminal, ensuring that everything is in order.